robbielove/gopro-episode-merge-with-metadata/readme.md

 The track order of the metadata is preserved.
 The SOS metadata is not preserved.

-This blog post was helpful: [https://coderunner.io/how-to-compress-gopro-movies-and-keep-metadata/]
+This blog post was helpful: [how-to-compress-gopro-movies-and-keep-metadata](https://coderunner.io/how-to-compress-gopro-movies-and-keep-metadata/)

+This showed how to extract the metadata itself to a file: [gopro-utils](https://github.com/stilldavid/gopro-utils) This has been included so that the metadata is backed up to the bin folder.

+## Samples

 sample original `ffmpeg -i`